 Kneel on the floor, with hips lifted.
 This is a ‘high kneeling position’.
-Move one foot forward, so that you are now in a ‘staggered stance’, front foot is flat and rear knee is down.
+Move one foot forward, so that you are now in a ‘staggered stance’, the front foot is flat and the rear knee is down.

-Lean forward slightly so that your trailing hip is marginally in-front of its corresponding knee.
+Lean forward slightly so that your trailing hip is marginally in front of its corresponding knee.
 Gently move towards the leading foot, simultaneously tightening your trailing leg's butt cheek.
 This will create a lengthening of your upper thigh/lower hip.